crosswire/xiphos/README.md

 ## Building Xiphos

-Please see the INSTALL file.
+Please see the `INSTALL.md` file.

 ## Translating Xiphos

-Please see files in the doc/ directory.
+Please see files in the `doc` directory.

 ## History and Acknowledgements